Hyperparticle/hyperparticle.github.io/_posts/2018-09-20-erasmus-coursework-in-computational-linguistics.md

 Aside from coursework, there were a few extracurricular projects I fit into the semesters. -->

+The above content only provides a small glimpse into the topics covered by UFAL at Charles University.
+I hope it provides you a sense of interest into linguistics and a sense of wonder in some of the things computers are capable of doing.

+Outside of classes, I also managed to fit in a few extra projects.

 ## [Part 4: Extracurricular Projects](/erasmus-extracurricular-projects)